aerogear-attic/aerogear-js-cookbook/google-drive/README.md

 5. In APIs & auth / Credentials create New Client ID
 6. Make sure you white list http://localhost:9000 in JavaScript origins and you put http://localhost:9000/redirector.html into Redirects URIs

-After cloning the repo, run:

-    $ npm install && bower install

 Then modify app/scripts/main.js authz object to contain client ID generated for you.

-Then

-    $ grunt server

-The web app will then be available at [localhost:9000](http://localhost:9000)

-_Warning: There will be bugs  :)_
+One option is to run a python 'SimpleHTTPServer'

+    $ python -m SimpleHTTPServer

+Now the page can be accessed at [localhost:8000](http://localhost:8000/)